 Subsidence is the sinking or settling of the ground surface.
-It can occur by a number of methods.
-Ground subsidence can result from the settlement of native low density soils, or the caving in of natural or man-made underground voids.
+It can occur by a number of processes.
+Ground subsidence may result from the settlement of native low density soils, or the caving in of natural or man-made underground voids.
 Subsidence may occur gradually over many years as sags or depressions form on the ground surface.
-It’s more infrequent, but subsidence can occur abruptly-virtually instantly-as dangerous ground openings that could swallow any part of a structure that happen to lie at that location, or leave a dangerous steep-sided hole.
+More infrequent, subsidence may occur abruptly as dangerous ground openings that could swallow any part of a structure that happen to lie at that location, or leave a dangerous steep-sided hole.
 In Colorado, the types of subsidence of greatest concern are settlement related to collapsing soils, sinkholes in karst areas, and the ground subsidence over abandoned mine workings.
-There are links to each of these specific types of subsidence geologic hazards on the Colorado Geological Survey Geologic Hazards web page:

 H.B.
 1041, 106-7-103(10): “Ground subsidence” means a process characterized by downward displacement of surface material caused by natural phenomena such as removal of underground fluids, natural consolidation, or dissolution of underground minerals, or by man-made phenomena such as underground mining.

-There are several distinct types of natural processes and man’s activities that may produce ground subsidence.
-These are discussed and explained below under separate headings.
+There are several distinct types of natural processes and human activities that may produce ground subsidence.
 In general, the type and severity of surface subsidence is governed by the amount ground surface and the location of removal or compression, and the geologic conditions of a particular site.
 Some examples of the types of ground subsidence, and how they are affected or produced by geologic conditions are explained below.

 Removal of support by underground mining is a common cause of ground subsidence in many areas of Colorado.
 Extensive removal of minerals, mineral fuels, rock aggregate, and other materials results in large underground void spaces.
 Subsequent natural processes including fracturing, chemical changes, caving, flowage, and other related adjustments often produce surface subsidence, fissures, and tilting of the land surface above and/or adjacent to the surface projection of underground workings.
 Man-induced changes in the hydrology of the underground workings and/or overlying rock and soil materials can affect subsidence.
 In addition to actual undermined areas, special hazards are posed by certain appurtenant structures such as air shafts and various other mine workings.
 Additional problems in identifying and delineating areas of potential subsidence include the presence of faults and other geologic complications, and the fact that “final mine maps” may not show the actual extent of mining.
 Also, discrepancies in survey ties between the mine maps and surface reference points may be sizable.
 Many undermined areas have incomplete or nonexistent records.
 Potential subsidence hazards from underground mine working and shafts exist in many parts of Colorado.
 These include areas of past and present coal mining, “hard rock” mining areas, and undoubtedly others.